 - Fractured ribs

 There are many other possible injuries, and they can range from minor to very severe.
 Due to the variable nature of these injuries, airbag injury treatment is also greatly varying and depends purely on the type, location, and severity.
-We have included more detailed information on the possible types below.
+We have included more detailed information on the possible types below in our airbag injury compensation claim guide.

 As mentioned, airbags are designed to help prevent and reduce serious injuries caused by a collision.
 They are positioned at different points all over a vehicle but are primarily found in the steering wheel and dashboard in front of the front passenger seat.
 They are deployed during a collision by crash sensors that notice a sharp reduction in speed and then triggers the release of the airbags.
 Essentially an airbag is a large nylon sack that is quickly filled with a gas that helps to absorb the impact of a sudden stop of the person sitting in the seat.
 It also creates a cushion between the person and the wheel or dashboard, helping to prevent them from coming into contact with either in the event of a crash.